Vishalkompalli/Local-LLM-Chat-Interface-using-llama-cpp-python/README.md

 # VISIX - Local LLM Chat Interface

-VISIX is a lightweight, local chatbot interface powered by 'llama-cpp-python'.
+VISIX - acronym for 'Virtual Intelligence System for Insight and eXecution' is a lightweight, local chatbot interface powered by 'llama-cpp-python'.
 Designed to run Large Language Models (LLMs) entirely on your machine, VISIX comes with a distinct personality—witty, sarcastic, and helpful.

 ## Features